 You could have been going west in the 1800s.
 In those days there were no cars.
 You would have traveled in a covered wagon like the one shown here.
+1 wooden trunks and put the trunks into the wagon.

 Your wagon would have been pulled by horses, mules, or oxen.
 You and your family would have bumped along unpaved, dusty roads.
 You would have traveled all day long, and it would have taken you about six months to get from the East to the West!
 Does that sound like fun?